 Dandelion (Taraxacum Officinale) is a medicinal herb with many uses including spring tonics and herbal teas.
 Dandelions really put on a show during spring when yellow dandelion blooms pop up in lawns all over America.
 People rush out to apply herbicide or spend hours digging them out by hand, not realizing what a useful plant they are killing.
 Many gardeners consider the colorful dandelion an invasive weed.
 Actually dandelion plants make powerful spring tonics and the leaves and roots are excellent medicinal herbs.
-The leaves also makes a fine tasting dish if prepared properly.
+The leaves also makes a fine tasting green like mustard or turnip.

 Dandelion is a strong diuretic and liver stimulant.
 Dandelion cleanses the liver, stimulates bile flow, and aids in fat digestion.
 It contains strong antioxidants that help the body get rid of toxins.